 The primary purpose of the Business Management Team is the organization of the fiscal and budgetary operations of Trillium.
 The team is responsible for sound financial planning and for ensuring compliance with all fiscal policies at the local, state and federal levels.
 The Business Management Team comprises the following areas: general budget, finance, claims processing.

 Care Coordination is a person-centered, assessment based interdisciplinary approach to integrating behavioral health services, and/or IDD services/supports, primary health care and natural and community social support services.
 This function is completed in a cost-effective manner in which an individual’s needs and preferences are assessed, a comprehensive care plan is developed, and services are managed and monitored by a care coordinator.

 Care Coordination at Trillium consists of a Child and Adult Mental Health / Substance Use Department and an Intellectual /Developmental Disability Department.
-Care Coordinators include qualified professionals, licensed clinicians, coordinators, and peer support specialists.
+Care Coordinators include qualified professionals, licensed clinicians, coordinators.

 Trillium’s provider network is managed and maintained through efforts of the Network Team.
 The Network Team develops and manages a provider network with the capacity and competency to effectively meet the assessed service needs of our culturally diverse population.
 The team performs the essential functions of provider contracting, enrollment, monitoring, implementation of corrective actions and/or sanctions, and network performance assessments.

 In order to better serve providers, the Network Department has been organized into the following groups: